Guide to Green Burial Services and Cemeteries in Ohio

 This leads us to embrace the true ‘green’, sustainable, least-impact death care option—a simple, natural burial.

-Why Consider a Green Burial?
+Why Consider a Green Burial in Ohio?

 If you need to find a Green Funeral Service Provider who offers natural burial options in Ohio, use this link to jump to the table below listing known Green Funeral Providers by city.

 We all know that climate change is real.
 Maybe we feel it is our politicians’ concern, or it is not going to affect us and ours.
-But, simply changing a death care choice to a natural burial could have a massive impact on greenhouse gas emissions and ensure our final legacy is one of unity and positivity for the planet.
+But simply changing a death care choice to a natural burial could have a massive impact on greenhouse gas emissions and ensure our final legacy is one of unity and positivity for the planet.

 Green Burial Plot Prices